-Some patients may be in severe physical or emotional pain so you should, if possible, avoid causing them further distress.
+Some patients may be in severe physical or emotional pain, so you should, if possible, avoid causing them further distress.
 Having empathy will naturally make you more considerate, supportive, and caring.

 Stress is a daily part of being a healthcare professional.
 Therefore, you should have the ability to perform effectively even under pressure.
-Stress management techniques like exercising, meditation, and getting social support can help you in this.
+Stress management techniques like exercising, meditation, and getting social support can help you with this.

 Being a team player means you “play nicely” with others.
 It shows you respect the views and opinions of others and express your own clearly and respectfully.
 And hence can effectively work with others to achieve a common goal.

 For a radiologist to properly read and interpret medical images, they must be clear and accurate.
 And it’s your job as an X-ray tech to provide said images.
 Therefore, you should have a keen eye for detail to prevent a misdiagnosis through a mix-up of patient files.
 Equipment maintenance is also part of your job.
-So you should be able to tell when equipment settings are even slightly off as this could prevent radiation sickness.
+So you should be able to tell when equipment settings are slightly off, as this could prevent radiation sickness.

-The high tech medical imaging equipment you will be working with may seem above your paygrade.
-But trust your abilities and this way you’ll perform your duties effortlessly.
+The high-tech medical imaging equipment you will be working with may seem above your pay grade.
+But trust your abilities, and this way, you’ll perform your duties effortlessly.